meganzwang/TOM_makeathon_2025/README.md

 Images are pre-loaded and mapped in `app/src/utils/imageMap.ts`.
 To add new images:

-1. Place image files in `app/src/assets/`
+1. Place image files in `app/src/assets/`.
+Images should be named in lowercase and separated by underscores(_).
 2. Import the image in `imageMap.ts`
 3. Add mapping: `"Button Label": ImageVariable`